Justintlai/slate/source/index.html.md

 Field | Description | Permission
 --------- | ----------- | ---------
-category_id | category of the product | loggedIn
+delivery_method | The method chosen by the buyer to receive the goods | loggedIn
-description | description of the product |  loggedIn shipping_YN | seller allowing shipping conditions | loggedIn
-meet_in_person_YN |  seller will meet in person to exchange goods | loggedIn price | update the price of the product | loggedIn

 <!---
 ======================================================================================================================================